nandiniyadavjanga/aboutme/README.md

 - [Source](https://nandiniyadavjanga.github.io/aboutme/ "My github source page")

 ## About
-Aboutme repository shows information about the Github tools and resources that can be used.
+This aboutme repository shows information about the Github tools and resources that can be used.

 ## Recommended Tools

 1. [Github](https://github.com/ "https://github.com/"): GitHub Inc. is a web-based hosting service for version control using Git.
 It is mostly used for computer code.
-1. [Github-release-notes](https://github.com/github-tools/github-release-notes "https://github.com/github-tools/github-release-notes"): Node module to create a release or a changelog from a tag and uses issues or commits to creating the release notes.
+1. [Github-release-notes](https://github.com/github-tools/github-release-notes "https://github.com/github-tools/github-release-notes"): It is a node module to create a release or a changelog from a tag and uses issues or commits to creating the release notes.
 1. [HTML](https://www.w3schools.com/html/ "https://www.w3schools.com/html/"): Hypertext Markup Language is the standard markup language for creating web pages and web applications.
 1. [Markdowm](https://en.wikipedia.org/wiki/Markdown "https://en.wikipedia.org/wiki/Markdown"): Markup is a lightweight markup language.
 1. [Java Script](https://www.w3schools.com/js/default.asp "https://www.w3schools.com/js/default.asp"): Java Script is one of teh most popular languages used on Github.